January 2020 Yojana:- Download PDF Here

 - Even full implementation of the countries’ unconditional ‘NDC’ (Nationally Determined Contributions) would lead to a temperature increase of at least 3 degree Celsius by 2100.

 - To a large extent, an effective pollution regulating system will reduce the emissions of GHGs.

 - At the operational level, the industries have to be closely monitored by a responsive and competent body.

 - There is a need to improve the capabilities as well as strengthen our regulatory institutions.

 - The Central and State Pollution Control Boards are understaffed and often lack infrastructure.

 - There is an urgent need to strengthen these agencies by recruiting professionals, taking up R&D work and provision of better infrastructural support.

 Chapter 11: Plastic Waste in Construction and Road Making

 Melting down plastic waste to repurpose it into useful new items is one of the ways of reducing the plastic in oceans and landfills.
 Initiatives are being taken to use plastic waste out of landfills in building roads.
-Plastic road is a circular product based on recycled plastics.
-It has significantly smaller carbon footprint than traditional road construction materials used because of its longer lifespan and reduced transportation of materials involved.
+The plastic road is a circular product based on recycled plastics.
+It has significantly smaller carbon footprint than traditional road construction materials used because of its long lifespan and reduced transportation of materials involved.